-Stop by your local post office or a retailer that offer overnight shipping via FedEx and/or UPS and grab an overnight envelope.
+Stop by your local post office or a retailer that offers overnight shipping via FedEx and/or UPS and grab an overnight envelope.
 Stuff your credit cards in the envelope and seal it.
-Then write “Dad’s baby pictures,” “pet immunization records” or “first grade report cards” to deter would-be thieves.
+Then write “Dad’s baby pictures,” “pet immunization records,” or “first-grade report cards” to deter would-be thieves.

 Rethink Your Drawers

-If the silverware drawer or a drawer in your desk is on your radar as a hiding spot, you’re on the right track, but need to look outside the box – er, drawer.
+If the silverware drawer or a drawer in your desk is on your radar as a hiding spot, you’re on the right track, but need to look outside the box or drawer.

 Wrap your cards in a few sheets of paper to conceal the raised numbers and tuck them in an envelope and seal it that you tape underneath a desk, sock, or bathroom vanity drawer.
 Although thieves usually look in a drawer, they rarely under it, so that’s a potential safe spot for credit cards and other valuables.